Manchin's opposition threatens to sink Biden budget nominee | Politics

 During her confirmation hearings, Tanden apologized for spending years attacking top Republicans on social media.
 She is a former adviser to Hillary Clinton and served as president of the liberal-leaning Center for American Progress.
 With the Senate evenly divided between 50 Republicans and 50 Democrats, she'll likely need support from at least one Republican to win confirmation.

 “I believe her overtly partisan statements will have a toxic and detrimental impact on the important working relationship between members of Congress and the next director of the Office of Management and Budget,'' Manchin said in a statement.
 He went on to say that, at a time of grave crisis, “it is more important than ever that we chart a new bipartisan course that helps address the many serious challenges facing our nation.”
 It's the first real test that Biden has faced on a nomination, with most of his picks for Cabinet positions sailing through the chamber with bipartisan support.
 Tanden had also disparaged some Democrats on social media, most notably Sen. Bernie Sanders, the independent from Vermont.
-The White House said Friday it was sticking by Tanden.
+Biden, asked Saturday whether he would pull Tanden's nomination, said he wouldn't.

+“I think we are going to find the votes and get her confirmed,'' Biden said.

 Tanden would be the first woman of color to lead the OMB, which leads efforts to ensure an administration's priorities are reflected in legislation and regulations.
 The Senate Budget Committee is scheduled to vote on her nomination next week.